kevacoin-team/kevacoin_core/doc/tor.md

-# TOR SUPPORT IN BITCOIN
+# TOR SUPPORT IN KEVACOIN

 It is possible to run Bitcoin Core as a Tor onion service, and connect to such services.